digbmc/germantown-y/_exhibits/pool-exhibition.md

 {% include feature/image.html objectid="arc_076" width="55"  caption="An image of the pool after the closing of YWCA" %}

 This photo displays the pool after the YWCA was closed and sold to the local non-profit, Germantown Settlement, in 2006.
-Here, we see the pool  drained and abandoned, and is filled with garbage.
+Here, we see the pool  drained and abandoned, and it is filled with garbage.
 The windows in the background are boarded up, and the whole building generally appears dilapidated.
 Although there are copious amounts of repairs that would need to be done, the pool’s tiling and overall structure remains intact.

 <br>